jasontankapps/conlang-toolbox-translations/README.md

 #### info.outputSettings

-This section describes the "Settings" part of the Output page.
+This section describes the "Settings" part of the Output page, which can be found by tapping on the Gear icon.
 It's used in the Overview and Output help page.

 ```javascript
 [